webosose/website/content/en/docs/tutorials/native-apps/developing-built-in-native-apps.md

 A brief explanation of the above file:

 - Line(3~18) : Create pbnjson utility functions, which convert String to Json and Json to String based on pbnjson library. pbnjson is a JSON engine, implemented as a pair of libraries with APIs for easier C and C++ abstraction.
-- Line(20~37) : Define constructor and destructor of `ServiceRequest` class.
+- Line(20~38) : Define constructor and destructor of `ServiceRequest` class.
-- Line(39~68) : Define functions to register and unregister `com.example.app.nativeqt` to and from luna-service.
+- Line(40~69) : Define functions to register and unregister `com.example.app.nativeqt` to and from luna-service.
 For more details about luna-service functions, see the [luna-service2 Library API Reference]({{< relref "luna-service2-library-api-reference" >}}).
-- Line(70~106) : Implement the callback function of `registerApp`.
+- Line(71~112) : Implement the callback function of `registerApp`.
-    - Line(81~84) : When the app first calls the method, the value of event in response is "registered".
+    - Line(82~85) : When the app first calls the method, the value of event in response is "registered".
+    - Line(86~100) : When the app is already running and SAM’s `launch` method is called, the value of event comes up as "relaunch".
+        - Line(89~92) : Call the `showFullScreen` function to change the app's state from background to foreground.
-    - Line(85~94) : When the app is already running and SAM’s `launch` method is called, the value of event comes up as "relaunch".
-If the user gives a parameter of params when calling `launch`, the app can get the value of params with the property "parameters" in response.
+        - Line(94~99) : If the user gives a parameter of params when calling `launch`, the app can get the value of params with the property "parameters" in response.
-    - Line(95~98) : When the app is closed by SAM's `closeByAppId` method, the value of event comes up as "close".
+    - Line(101~104) : When the app is closed by SAM's `closeByAppId` method, the value of event comes up as "close".
-- Line(108~129) : Call the `registerApp` method of SAM.
+- Line(114~135) : Call the `registerApp` method of SAM.

 #### main.cpp